-More fear and loathing for Ubuntu users recently, as the development team has announced that preparations will be made for a new display server called MIR.
+More fear and loathing for Ubuntu users recently, as the development team has announced that preparations for a new display server called MIR have begun.
 This change comes in light of the fact that mobile interfaces are becoming more prevalent, but unfortunately the current software architecture will not meet future needs.
 The Mir display server may be coming in Ubuntu 13.10, if I am not mistaken.

 But what are the reasons behind the change?
 Do we really need more diversity and duplication of effort in the Linux world?

 MIR is being created to alleviate some of the current problems that developers are facing, though as a user, I am not entirely convinced.
 Unity, Compiz, and X11 have never played well together, but with MIR that problem may be resolved.

 The available options were either to port Wayland, or move in a different direction completely.
 In the end, they decided to move away from Wayland and create MIR.
 Ubuntu developers claim that this is only way to ensure that current and future quality expectations will be met.
 After further research, I caught a glimpse of developers suggesting that this change will simply save time and money.

 The Mir display server should provide improved performance and even better power consumption for mobile devices.
 Obviously Ubuntu’s MIR will still be supporting old applications built for X.

 MIR is very flexible and will work on a wide range of devices.
 This includes desktops, servers, laptops, TV’s, the cloud, even mobile devices like phones and tables.

 All of these changes should also result in improved security for Ubuntu users.
 The tighter integration should provide fewer holes for malicious intruders to exploit.